-The discussion so far in this paper gives a clear case for why Christians should be opposed to the legalisation of PAS.
-Our basic commitment to the sanctity of life and the fact the legalised suicide puts vulnerable groups at risk are the two key reasons.
-Christians should be advocating for better palliative care, not for legalising euthanasia.
+The discussion so far in this paper gives a clear case for why Christians should be opposed to the legalisation of VAD.
+The two key reasons are: 1) Our basic commitment to the sanctity of life 2) That PAS puts vulnerable groups at risk.
+Christians should be advocating for better palliative care, not the legalisation of euthanasia.

-The argument in the public square can be emotive, and often appeals to the rights of the dying and to compassion.
-It is important that Christians are clear that opposition to PAS is not due to lack of compassion.
-To legislate for assisted suicide will promote a culture of death in our society which will especially put at risk people with disabilities and as well as the elderly.
-That is a case which we should be able to make to our friends, and in more public discussion.
+The argument in the public square can be emotive, and often appeals to compassion and human rights.
+It is important for Christians to be clear that opposition to VAD is not due to lack of compassion.
+In fact, our opposition to this legislation is motivated by compassion.
+VAD will put vulnerable people at risk, especially people with disabilities, the elderly, and those struggling with mental illness.

-When legislation for PAS is proposed, as it inevitably will be, Christians should be ready to contact their parliamentary representatives and express their concerns.
-It is worth signing petitions, but it is even more powerful to make personal contact, as well as writing letters to newspapers or commenting in social media.
+In some Australian states, VAD is already legal.
+For NSW, the debate is live.
+Christians should consider contacting their parliamentary representatives to express their concerns.
+It is worth signing petitions, but it is even more powerful to make personal contact.
+Click here to find your local representative.